Language Mixing in Reasoning Language Models: Patterns, Impact, and Internal Causes: Performance Impact of Reasoning Languages

 As discussed in Section~\ref{sec:related-work-rlms}, the impact of language mixing on RLM performance remains debated.
 To address this, we adopt a direct script control approach to evaluate how reasoning language influences model performance.

 We constrain models to generate reasoning steps using only specific script(s) by masking the logits of all other scripts during decoding.
 While language-level control is difficult due to token overlap, script-level control offers a clean separation based on Unicode, as tokens from different scripts do not overlap.
 We apply this script control during the reasoning phase (though it could also be applied to the answer phase); the final answer is generated freely after the ``</think>'' token, as models typically default to the input language for answers (as shown in Section~\ref{sec:pattern-res}).
+For examples of model generation under different script control settings, see \Cref{fig:script-control-exp-free,fig:script-control-exp-latin,fig:script-control-exp-han,fig:script-control-exp-arabic} in Appendix~\ref{sec:appendix-script-control-examples}.